English | Français

 How Your Stress Can Affect Your Baby During Pregnancy : It appears that consistent stress to the mother can cause an overly sensitized baby who has a lower stress threshold after birth.
 Moreover, a mother’s stress can affect her baby permanently.
 For example, a receptor for stress hormones can cause a biological change in the fetus, which makes it more vulnerable to stress after birth — this links to hyperactive disorders.
 Also, a correlation to stress in the womb can lead to later auto-immune problems.

-Stress during pregnancy could determine gender "Pregnancy stress can cause an increased likelihood of male babies in future generations, new research out of Tasmania has found.
+Stress during pregnancy could determine gender: "Pregnancy stress can cause an increased likelihood of male babies in future generations, new research out of Tasmania has found.
 Physiological changes caused by maternal stress can influence whether female offspring go on to give birth to more males or females, University of Tasmania researcher Amy Edwards said after conducting a series of tests using mice."

 Stress in pregnancy linked to changes in infant's nervous system, less smiling, less resilience.
 “Maternal stress during the second trimester of pregnancy may influence the nervous system of the developing child, both before and after birth, and may have subtle effects on temperament, resulting in less smiling and engagement, as well as diminished ability to regulate emotions.
 These same babies born to the highly-stressed mothers were also found to have 8 percent lower levels of self-regulation, the ability to manage emotions – such as soothing themselves in periods of high stress – compared with the babies of mothers with less perceived stress during pregnancy and post-delivery”.

 Pregnancy Loss (Miscarriage) "Currently, no one is able to say conclusively that "stress causes miscarriages," but it also doesn't seem accurate to say that it's a myth that stress can cause pregnancy loss.
-The truth is that it is possible that anxiety and stress could be linked with miscarriage but the evidence is too unclear to draw conclusions.
+The truth is that it is possible that stress and anxiety could be linked with miscarriage but the evidence is too unclear to draw conclusions.
 It is unlikely that normal everyday stress and worries, such as worrying about your finances or deadlines at work, would have any effect on pregnancy, but it is possible that major levels of stress could cause miscarriage or later pregnancy loss.
 But regardless of the link with miscarriage, stress during pregnancy may affect the baby in other ways also and it's always a good idea to make stress management a priority in your life"

 Women who are stressed in their 20s are more likely to have a miscarriage “Women who are stressed in early adulthood are up to 42 per cent more likely to suffer a miscarriage, than those who have not experienced severe psychological pressure, according to a new review.
 Stressful events included experience of emotional trauma, social problems, concerns about money, marital problems, work pressure and significant change in personal circumstances as well as previous miscarriages.”